Multiscale Comparative Connectomics: Discussion

+Collectively, the proposed methods presented in this work motivate a number of potential future extensions.
+First, there is room to develop statistical innovations that will be able to determine if a particular random graph model appropriately models a given real-world dataset.
+This can be accomplished via tests of goodness-of-fit (GoF), an important criterion for model selection \cite{MYUNG2000190}.
+A GoF test has already been developed for the inhomogeneous Erd\H{o}s--R\'enyi random graph \cite{pmlr-v119-dan20a}, a particular version of the \ie model, and similar tests can be developed for the \rdpg (vertex-level model) and the \sbm (community-level model).
+Once developed, these tests can be used as a validation step before running any of our proposed multi-level tests, adding further rigor to these methods.

-Second, while the use of distance correlation provides powerful edge-wise testing, it is very computationally expensive.
-Performing $k$-sample testing with distance correlation typically requires a costly permutation test to estimate the null distribution and subsequent $p$-value.
-While there is a good chi-square approximation for the null distribution of unbiased distance correlation with comparable finite-sample power \cite{shenChiSquareTestDistance2020}, this test generally requires a sample size $\geq 20$ to be statistically valid.
-In connectomics, it can sometimes be difficult to achieve a sample this large, particularly if one is studying a rare neurological disorder or using a very time-intensive process to estimate the connectome (such as manual tracing).
+Second, while \Dcorr enables statistically powerful edge-wise testing, it is very computationally expensive.
+Performing $k$-sample testing with \Dcorr typically requires a costly permutation test to estimate the null distribution and subsequent p-value.
+While there is a good chi-square approximation for the null distribution of unbiased \Dcorr with comparable finite-sample power \cite{shenChiSquareTestDistance2020}, this test generally requires a sample size $\geq 20$ to be statistically valid.
+In connectomics, it can sometimes be difficult to achieve a sample this large, particularly if one is studying a rare neurological disorder or using a very time-intensive process to estimate the connectome.

-Third, these methods are designed for the comparison of populations of connectomes from distinct categorical or dimensional phenotypes.
-Statistical modelling of the connectome in relation to a continuous phenotypic variable of interest (such as age) is a fundamental challenge for the analysis of dynamic connectomes.
-While these methods can be applied if the continuous variable is discretized into categorical bins, extensions are required to enable true regression analysis of the connectome in this statistical modelling framework.
+Third, these methods are designed for the comparison of samples of connectomes from distinct categorical or dimensional phenotypes.
+Statistical modeling of the connectome in relation to a continuous phenotypic variable of interest (such as age) is a fundamental challenge for the analysis of dynamic connectomes.
+While our methods can be applied if the continuous variable is discretized into categorical bins, extensions are required to enable true regression analysis of the connectome in this statistical modeling framework.

+All statistical methods described in this paper are implemented in \texttt{graspologic}, an open-source Python package for statistical network analysis maintained by Microsoft Research (\url{https://github.com/microsoft/graspologic}).
+The code necessary to reproduce the analyses, simulations, and figures presented in this work are available in a series of Jupyter Notebooks at (\url{https://github.com/neurodata/MCC}).